 Step One: Implant Post Placement

-The dental implant is composed of a strong titanium post or you can inquire about a metal-free dental implant.
+The dental implant is composed of a strong titanium post.
 Precisely placed in the area of the missing tooth, the post will gradually fuse to the jawbone over the next few months.
 This process will allow the implant to become a part of your mouth, mimicking a natural tooth root.
 Dr. Willardsen can place a temporary crown over the top of the implant as you wait for it to heal.

 Step Two: Implant Crown Placement